Boundary topological entanglement entropy in two and three dimensions: Preliminaries

 Each of the physical models of interest in this work is defined by a collection of algebraic data.
 In the case of the (2+1)-dimensional models, this data can be conveniently packaged into a \emph{fusion category}.
 In one higher dimension, additional data is required, so the package is a \emph{premodular category}.
 Boundaries of these models can be specified using particular objects, called \emph{algebra objects} in the input category.

 In this section, we provide some (standard) definitions of these constructions, and introduce the notation we will use in the remainder of the manuscript.
 Many of the definitions that appear in this section are adapted from \onlinecite{0111204,0804.3587}.
+Readers familiar with braided fusion categories and their algebra objects can skip to \cref{sec:models}.

 Throughout this work, we find it helpful to define a generalized Kronecker delta function.
 For this purpose, we use the \define{indicator function} $\indicator{X}=1\iff X=\mathrm{true}$, and zero otherwise.